 - Never cook by time alone.
 Always check with a meat thermometer.
 The timing chart is in the post.

-- If cooking a smaller, more flat and thin roast, it may cook faster since it is thinner.
-Please check the temperature a few times, least every 15-20 minutes.
+- If cooking a smaller, flatter, and thinner roast, it may cook faster..
+Please check the temperature a few times, at least every 15-20 minutes.
 A continuous remote thermometer is recommended.

 - Reheat in the oven covered with some moisture like au jus or beef broth.